deeheber/small-talk/README.md

 4. Alt: use [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/)

-5. Note: Units of measurement returned are imperial (e.g. Fahrenheit, miles, etc.)
+5. Note: Units of measurement returned are imperial (e.g. Fahrenheit, miles, etc.).
+Location should be in format `{city name},{state code},{country code}`.
+See [OpenWeather docs](https://openweathermap.org/api/geocoding-api) for more info.

 ### Cleanup